When creating a workout routine, there are many different types of exercises you can choose from.

 Having 2.5 lb plates (or even 1.25 lb plates) makes it easy to micro load a barbell to the exact weight you want to lift.

 Most machines make you select a weight from a weight stack that is attached to the machine.

 Sometimes the weights jump by 5, 10 or 15 lbs. (*Some machines do allow you to use your own weights, but these are not very common).

 In addition, you cannot compare the weights across machines.
 100 lbs on one machine do not correlate to 100 lbs on another similar machine, nor in the free weight alternative to that exercise.

 Because free weights are not attached to a fixed machine, they require you to stabilize them while you are performing your desired exercise.

-This is especially true in the large compound exercises such as bench press and back squats.
+This is especially true in large compound exercises such as bench presses and back squats.